Find out about the VAT liability of insurance transactions and insurance related services.

 2.1 VAT liability of insurance transactions

 Insurance transactions are exempt from VAT.
-Normally VAT can’t be recovered on goods and services bought in to make exempt supplies.
-See paragraph 7.1 for more information on this.
+Normally VAT cannot be recovered on goods and services bought in to make exempt supplies, see paragraph 7.1 for more information.

 Some premiums received under contracts of insurance are liable to IPT.
 Care should be taken not to confuse IPT with VAT, they’re 2 very different taxes.
 The term ‘insurance transaction’ for VAT purposes is not the same as the term ‘insurance contract’ for IPT purposes.
-Unlike VAT, IPT can’t be recovered.
-More information on IPT can be found in the Notice IPT1 Insurance Premium Tax.
+Unlike VAT, IPT cannot be recovered.
+More information on IPT can be found in Notice IPT1: Insurance Premium Tax.